francobarbanera/CompFunction-and-Example5.9/README.md

 where the participant names have been left implicit.
 The output of g can be an infinite global type, any approximation of which can be displayed by means of the function prune that takes a number n and a global type and returns the global type with all branches cut after n interactions.
-In the code are defined also the global types used in Example 5.9.
+In the code also the global types used in Example 5.9 are defined.